-In October 2019, a total of four industrial stormwater inspections and on-site follow-ups were completed as well as an educational visit.
+In January 2020, a total of 39 industrial stormwater inspections and on-site follow-ups were completed.
 Inspections are performed to verify compliance with Texas Pollutant Discharge Elimination System Permits for industrial sources.
 Facilities are inspected to determine compliance with recordkeeping, monitoring, facility inspections, and housekeeping requirements.
 Industrial sources include a variety of facilities such as metal fabricators, food production, salvage yards, and chemical facilities.

-OUR VOLUNTEERS #DO SEAL WELL THINGS
+OUR VOLUNTEERS #DOBEAUTIFULTHINGS